Labreezy/katam-practice/README.md

 How to build:

-Name your JP KATAM rom katam_jp.gba
+Name your JP KATAM rom Katam_J.gba

 Run